-Transmission Capacity Rule: The constraint transmission capacity rule defines the variable total transmission capacity κ{yaf} .
-The variable total transmission capacity is defined by the constraint as the sum of the variable transmission capacity installed K{yaf} and the variable new transmission capacity $\hat{\kappa}{yaf}$.
-The mathematical explanation of this rule is given in Multinode optimization model.
+Transmission Capacity Rule: The constraint transmission capacity rule defines the variable total transmission capacity κ{naf} .
+The variable total transmission capacity is defined by the constraint as the sum of the parameter transmission capacity installed K{uaf} and the variable new transmission capacity $\hat{\kappa}{uaf}$.
+The mathematical explanation of this rule is given in Multinode Optimization Model.